On the homotopy decomposition for the quotient of a moment-angle complex and its applications: Cohomology of partial quotients: concluding remarks and open problems

 \begin{example} Let $G=\Z/2\Z$.
-Take $X$ to be $\R P^2$ and $K$ be its minimal 6-vertex triangulation: $K=\R P^2_6$.
-It is well known that the set of minimal non-faces $MF(K)$ consists of ten 3-element sets.
-Therefore, the 2-dimensional simplicial complex $K^\prime$ has $m=7$ vertices and the 5-dimensional polytopal sphere $\tilde{K}$ has $M=21$ vertices.
-Hence $\dim \zp/H=26$ and its integral cohomology contains 2-torsion in degree $q=9$. \end{example}
+Take $X$ to be $\R P^2$.
+Consider its minimal triangulation on $6$ vertices: $K=\R P^2_6$.
+It is well-known that the set of the minimal non-faces $MF(K)$ consists of ten $3$-element sets.
+Hence, the $2$-dimensional simplicial complex $K^\prime$ has $m=7$ vertices and the $5$-dimensional polytopal sphere $\tilde{K}$ has $M=21$ vertices.
+Therefore, $\dim \zp/H=26$ holds and its integral cohomology contains $2$-torsion in degree $q=9$. \end{example}

-Notice that for a non-free $T^r$-action the orbit space $\zp/T^r$ may have torsion in homology, in general.
-For example, see \cite[p.12, Example 2.4]{fi-92}.
+Note that in general the orbit space $\zp/T^r$ has torsion in integral homology provided that the $T^r$-action is not free.
+See~\cite[Example 2.4]{fi-92}.